mikeknep/dotfiles/README.md

 ### Secrets

-Files in `bash/secret` will be sourced on login, but not tracked by git.
+Files in `bash/secret/` will be sourced on login, but not tracked by git.
-(See `~/dotfiles/.gitignore` and `~/dotfiles/bash/bash`.)

 ## Setup scripts

 There are three main scripts in the `bin` directory for symlinking.
+All are pretty WIP for various reasons.

-1. `osx.sh` is a WIP, near-fully-automated script for setting up a new machine running OSX.
+1. `osx.sh` is a nearly-fully-automated script for setting up a new machine running OSX.
-2. `vm.sh` is another WIP script for use when provisioning a virtual machine.
+2. `vm.sh` is intended for provisioning a virtual machine.
-3. `guest.sh` walks through the symlink process.
-If you want to clone down my setup and wire it up on your machine, use this.
+3. `guest.sh` walks through the symlink process, prompting for user decisions along the way.

-#### Notes re: `bin/guest.sh`
+#### Notes for anyone cloning these dotfiles

 ##### Bash 4.x required!

-`bin/symlink.sh` requires Bash 4.x.
+The symlink scripts all require Bash 4.x.
 Unfortunately, Mac OSX ships with Bash 3.x.
 However, upgrading to Bash 4.x isn't too difficult:

 1. Install the latest bash using homebrew: `brew install bash`
 2. Add the brewed bash to your list of accepted shells: `echo /usr/local/bin/bash >> /etc/shells`